 Anything I forgot?
 Mention a Belgian must-see I missed as I whipped through Brussels below!

 Jessie is the creator and author of Known To Venture.
-In 2014, Jessie set off on a solo backpacking trip in Europe and has been hooked on traveling ever since.
-Originally a Colorado native, she currently lives in Hanoi, Vietnam, where she's teaching English and planning her next adventure.
+In 2014, Jessie set off on a solo backpacking trip through Europe and has been hooked on traveling ever since.
+She just returned to Colorado from Thailand and Vietnam, where she was teaching English, Science, and Math, and is already planning her next big adventure.